etabard/Cordova-OverAppBrowser/README.md

-OverAppBrowser 1.1
+OverAppBrowser 1.2
 ==================

-Render a webview over your cordova webview.
+Render a webview over your cordova webview (ios and android).

 Installation
 ------------